ADARSH778/WDM_EXP2/README.md

 Creation of Buying Table:
 ### Procedure:
 1) Open Start -> Programs -> Accessories -> Notepad
-2) Type the following training data set with the help of Notepad for Buying Table,Banking Table and Employee Table.
+2) Type the following training data set with the help of Notepad for Buying Table.

 ```
 ------------